microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Existing user.md

 - Payment instrument(s) details (credit card/PayPal/etc, billing addresses, etc.)
 - Device info (IP, session ID, etc.)

-## Notes
+[!NOTES]
-- You should set the AssessmentType field based on if you do or do not plan to use the Fraud Protection risk recommendation:
+- Set the AssessmentType field based on if you plan to use the Dynamics 365 Fraud Protection risk recommendation:
-  - Pass 'evaluate' if you do not plan to use the Fraud Protection risk recommendation and are still evaluating Fraud Protection against your existing fraud solution.
+  - Pass 'evaluate' if you do not plan to use the Dynamics 365 Fraud Protection risk recommendation and are still evaluating Dynamics 365 Fraud Protection against your existing fraud solution.
-  - Pass 'protect' if you do plan to use the Fraud Protection risk recommendation.
-This lets Fraud Protection know that we should also inform your bank about an incoming transaction via our Trusted MID program to possibly help lift the bank acceptance rate.
-It also creates more accurate and granular reports when we can distinguish between your 'evaluate' and 'protect' API calls.
+  - Pass 'protect' if you plan to use the Dynamics 365 Fraud Protection risk recommendation.
+Consequently, Dynamics 365 Fraud Protection communicates that we must inform your bank about an incoming transaction via our Trusted MID program to potentially lift the bank acceptance rate.
+It also creates more accurate and detailed reports when we can distinguish between your 'evaluate' and 'protect' API calls.
-- In the Sample Site, an existing user's ID is set to their email address, which is also tied to how they log in to the Sample Site.
-Furthermore, the Sample Site ensures that no two customers have the same email address.
-This ensures user IDs will be unique for the Sample Site and consequently unique when sent to Fraud Protection.
-You can decide what format you want to use for existing user IDs.
-It does not have to be an email address, but you should be careful not to use a user ID that could match another user's ID.
+- In the sample site, an existing user's ID is set to their email address which is also tied to how they log in to the sample site.
+Furthermore, the sample site ensures that no two customers have the same email address.
+This ensures user IDs will be unique for the sample site, as well as unique when sent to Dynamics 365 Fraud Protection.
+Decide what format to use for existing user IDs.
+It does not have to be an email address, but you should be careful not to duplicate user IDs.

 ## Example purchase request
 ```http